-The organ in Trinity Church was built in England in 1785 by W.H.
-Hedgeland.
-It is the oldest working pipe organ in Canada.
-It was brought to Kingston and installed in the Church in 1852.
-The name of the builder and age of the organ were discovered when the instrument underwent a complete overhaul in 1975.
+Built in England in 1785 by W.H.
+Hedgeland, the organ in Trinity Church is Canada’s oldest functioning pipe organ.
+It was brought to Kingston and installed in the church in 1852.
+The builder’s name and organ’s age were discovered during a complete overhaul in 1975.

-One of its most interesting features is the fieldstone fireplace, which is dedicated to the memory of Joe Steele.
-Its hearthstone is from one of Kingston’s oldest buildings, and the inscription “W.B.
-(For Walter Bates), Est. 1807” is dearly visible.
+Constructed in 1991, the Kingston Parish Hall is now a popular venue for the entire Kingston community.
+One of its most interesting features is the fieldstone fireplace dedicated to Joe Steele’s memory.
+The hearthstone, sourced from one of Kingston’s oldest buildings, prominently displays the inscription “W.B. (for Walter Bates), Est. 1807.”

 Click on a thumbnail to see more photos

 This post has already been read 3354 times!